 If the trace is very noisy, increase the number of averages.
 Usually 16-64 averages are adequate.
 To improve the signal to noise ration of the trace, the OTDR can average multiple measurements, but averaging takes time.
 So try to average over a longer time.

-If you know the exact physical length of the fiber under test, you can measure the refractive index.
+If you know the exact physical length of the fibre under test, you can measure the refractive index.
 Start with the refractive index 1.5000.
-Place a marker at the end of the fiber.
-Then select the refractive index function and adjust it until the displayed marker position is equal to the known fiber length.
+Place a marker at the end of the fibre.
+Then select the refractive index function and adjust it until the displayed marker position is equal to the known fibre length.
 Then, the effective refractive index will be displayed.

-Single-mode fibers (1550 nm) are very sensitive to macrobending such as a tight bend or local pressure on the cable.
+Single-mode fibres (1550 nm) are very sensitive to macrobending such as a tight bend or local pressure on the cable.
 It doesn’t always happen at this wavelength of 1310 nm.
-So characterize your link at both wavelengths.
+So characterise your link at both wavelengths.